patriciogonzalezvivo/ss2015/README.md

 * [3rd Edition of Mathematics for 3D Game Programming and computer Graphics](http://www.amazon.com/Mathematics-Programming-Computer-Graphics-Third/dp/1435458869/ref=sr_1_1?ie=UTF8&qid=1424007839&sr=8-1&keywords=mathematics+for+games)

 * [2nd Edition of Essential Mathematics for Games and Interactive Applications](http://www.amazon.com/Essential-Mathematics-Games-Interactive-Applications/dp/0123742978/ref=sr_1_1?ie=UTF8&qid=1424007889&sr=8-1&keywords=essentials+mathematics+for+developers)

+## Final Grade Calculation
+* 10% participation
+* 20% attendance
+* 30% homework
+* 20% mid term
+* 20% final project

+## Assignments

+* [Homework](04-homework.md) will be provided weekly and available on Canvas.

+* The midterm project will consist on choosing three design rules (like for example *diversity*, *simplicity* and *elegance*) and make a GLSL library (group of custom functions) to make simple shapes (no less than 5) and ways to combine them in a **series of procedural [patterns](https://www.pinterest.com/patriciogonzv/paterns/)** (no less than 10).
+Make a project on OF, P5, three.js or other framework (Unity, Tangram, etc) to show off the qualities you choose.
+Your project have to be documented and sharable over the internet as a video or webpage.

+* For you final project create and combine at least teen shaders according to you own design guides (like the midterm project) to apply them on: a [**map**](https://www.pinterest.com/patriciogonzv/cartography/), a [**HUD**](https://www.pinterest.com/patriciogonzv/huds/), a **game** or [**interactive art**](https://www.pinterest.com/patriciogonzv/art-installations/).
+The project have to be well documented and sharable over the internet as a video or webpage.

 ## Grading Standards